lake-wg/edhoc/draft-ietf-lake-edhoc.md

    * Plaintext P = ( ?
 EAD_4 )
    * Associated data A = \[ "Encrypt0", h'', TH_4 \]

-  CIPHERTEXT_4 is the 'ciphertext' of the COSE_Encrypt0.
+  CIPHERTEXT_4 is the ciphertext of the COSE_Encrypt0.

 * Encode message_4 as a sequence of CBOR encoded data items as specified in {{asym-msg4-form}}.